mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

   // "range" is a keyword that is used to iterate over many kinds of sequences,
   // one of which is a slice.
 In each iteration it returns two values.
   // For slices it returns an index and the value at that index.
   // In this example we do not need the index.
+That is indicated by
-  // That is indicated by placing it in the special underscore variable. for _, number := range numbers {
+  // placing it in the "blank identifier" represented by an underscore. for _, number := range numbers {
     if number > max {
       max = number